dirun11/Three-Tier-Architecture/README.md

 # Three-Tier-Architecture
-Deploying a project on AWS-EC2 and connecting Backend , DB and Frontend
+Deploying a Three-tier-web application project on AWS-EC2 and connecting Backend , DB and Frontend